 Friends of Public Banking Santa Rosa is an ad hoc group of concerned tax paying citizens.
 We recognize that our public tax and fee revenues are being deposited into private banks that are using our credit to further their interests.
 We are calling on Santa Rosa to bring our money home and establish a public bank to partner with local banks and credit unions in providing affordable credit to fund small businesses, housing construction, student loans, public infrastructure and renewable energy programs.

-February 2020, upon the passing of Public Banking Act AB 857, the Friends of Public Banking Santa Rosa spoke at a Santa Rosa City Council meeting and at the Sonoma County Supervisors annual Strategic Planning Retreat asking them to take the next steps forward towards divesting our city and county funds from Wall St Banks financing fossil fuels and detention centers and move them into a public bank to serve the public good.
-We followed up and sent letters to the respected Santa Rosa City councilmembers and Sonoma County Supervisors with the list of requests outlined below.
-Public advocates from the community are encouraged to contact their respected representatives from the region and request that they take action one each of the following actions:
+Upon the passing of Public Banking Act AB 857, the Friends of Public Banking Santa Rosa spoke at a Santa Rosa City Council meeting and at the Sonoma County Supervisors annual Strategic Planning Retreat asking them to take the next steps forward towards divesting our city and county funds from Wall St Banks financing fossil fuels and detention centers and move them into a public bank to serve the public good.

 Friends of Public Banking Santa Rosa recommends the City of Santa Rosa: